patapisp/pySLM/README.md

 # pySLM
-Python interface for the SLM LC-2012 tailored for use in adaptive coronagraphy
+Python interface for the SLM LC-2012 and newly integrated SLM Pluto tailored for use in adaptive coronagraphy